cke23/GeneScreeningBLCA/GeneScreeningBLCA.md

 become a popular semi-parametric model for competing risks data, which can be regarded as an adaption of the Cox PH model for the subdistribution hazard related to the cumulative incidence function.
-In this document, we demonstrate the implementation of a a PSH-based gene screening procedure for high-throughput competing risks data.
+In this document, we demonstrate the implementation of a PSH-based gene screening procedure for high-throughput competing risks data.

+## The Gene Screening Procedure

 Let
 ![T](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;T "T")